RonyD/paysteam/README.md

 * Company Name
 * Company Code - this is generated automatically by Paisly
-* Customer's first and last name
+* Customer's first at last name
 * Customer's email
 * Customer's password